Ericsson/ecchronos/docs/TROUBLESHOOTING.md

 ## Client Logs and Errors

-During repair operations in a cassandra instance, triggered by ecChronos, it can return erros logs, like below:
+During repair operations in a cassandra instance, triggered by ecChronos, it can return error logs, like below:

 |Error                                                                   | Possible cause                                                                                     |
 |------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------|